 If you are making something for a child under age 3, use embroidery stitches to add decorative details like eyes on toys.

 I made a sleeping sack for a friend as a baby shower gift.
-The pattern was in Crochet for Babies and Toddlers, and I adapted it to have a slit at the back so a seatbelt could pass through.
+The pattern was found among the crochet baby patterns in Crochet for Babies and Toddlers, and I adapted it to have a slit at the back so a seatbelt could pass through.
 She was due in the winter and would spend time traveling to grandparents, so it was a good idea.

 The baby loved it so much that they started using it all of the time to help the little girl fall asleep!

 There are buttons, but I sewed them extra strong, and the parents knew to keep an eye on how securely attached they were.

 The only damage the baby caused was chewing a part of the stitching loose near the hood, but it was easily sewed back together.

 I had an early miscarriage with my first pregnancy, so I was hesitant to accept it when I found I was pregnant again.
 A baby after a miscarriage is called a "rainbow baby" because it's like the reassurance of a rainbow after going through a storm.